collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td></tr>

 <!--
 There is a way of doing things that involves the best practices of collaboration and code review and there is a way of doing things that doesn't.
 In this talk, I will be teaching you the best practices.

 To do this, we need to learn how to use branches

-When you want to create a new feature, you can make a copy of the master branch and give the new branch a different name.
-Now there are two branches, in the same repo, the master branch and a feature branch.
-If there is more than one branch in the repo, you make a copy of the branch you intend your new feature to be merged into (in this case, the master branch).
 After you are done working on the feature branch, you submit a pull request for the changes to be merged.
 The feature branch is now a pull request branch.
 If the changes are accepted, they will be merged into the intended branch.
 The master branch will be like before, except with the changes from the branch.

-You will want to keep the master and feature branches up-to-date by merging in updates.
 -->

 <tr><td width="30%">